Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-app-on-kubernetes.md

    ```
    This command may take a while to complete.

 1. When you're using Azure Container Registry (ACR) with Azure Kubernetes Service (AKS), you need to grant Azure Kubernetes Service pull access to Azure Container Registry.
 Azure creates a service principal when you are creating Azure Kubernetes Service to support cluster operability with other Azure resources.
-You can use this auto-generated service principal for authentication with an ACR registry, using the following scripts in PowerShell to grant the AKS-generated service principal pull access to an Azure container registry, please refer to
- [Authenticate with Azure Container Registry from Azure Kubernetes Service] to more details.
+Please run the following scripts in PowerShell to grant the AKS-generated service principal pull access to an Azure Container Registry, see more details at [Authenticate with Azure Container Registry from Azure Kubernetes Service].

 ```PowerShell
    # Please run the following scripts in PowerShell.